 Ice Fish the Adirondacks from spacious, heated shelters protected from the elements a short distance from the Lake Placid, Saranac Lake, Lake George and Tupper Lake regions!
 Target all species ice fishing for Yellow Perch, Northern Pike, Atlantic Salmon, Trout, Walleye and more.
 Get the best out of your fishing trip by hiring an Adirondack Ice Fishing Guide and allow our team to take you right to the goods.
 Our program is dialed, our trips are safe and productive, and our team of guides are awesome people!
 We hope you join us for a great day Ice Fishing The Adirondacks!

 Trip Length: 4 hours.
 4 anglers max per guide.

 This trip allows more time to explore and venture further into the frozen desert.
-This trip includes all necessary equipment: Heated shanty, tip ups, rods, bait and tackle provided.
+Your Adirondack Ice Fishing guide will provide all necessary equipment: Heated shanty, tip ups, rods, bait and tackle provided.

 Trip Length: 6 – 8 hours.
 4 anglers max per guide.

-This trip is designed for the die hard angler looking to hit both peak fishing times of the day and explore a large area of the lake.
-This trip includes all necessary equipment: Heated shanty, tip ups, rods, bait and tackle provided.
+This trip is designed for the die hard angler looking to hit both peak fishing times of the day and explore a larger area of the lake.
+Your Adirondack Ice Fishing guide will provide all necessary equipment: Heated shanty, tip ups, rods, bait and tackle provided.
 A light lunch snacks and warm beverages also provided.